-- Authorship of the paper.
-All authors should have contributed significantly in the conception, design, execution or interpretation of the results.
+Authorship of the paper: All authors should have contributed significantly to the conception, design, execution or interpretation of the results.
 No one who is justified to being an author should be omitted in the authorship.

-- Hazards and human or animal subjects.
+Hazards and human or animal subjects.
 Work involving hazards and human or animal subjects, should have complied with modern ethical standards, and approved by the Institutional Review Board (IRB) or the Institutional Animal Care and Use Committee (IACUC), respectively.
-A statement of compliance should be included in the manuscript.
+Work involving the use of infectious or potentially infectious biological agents, materials, toxins, and GMOs should have clearance from the Institutional Biosafety Committee (IBC).
+A statement of compliance should be included in the manuscript “Ethical Declaration”.

-- Research data management.
-An accurate records of the research data associated with the manuscript must be maintained and be accessible on reasonable request.
+Research data management.
+An accurate record of the research data associated with the manuscript must be maintained and be accessible on reasonable request.